Skip to main content

 1895

-YWCA of Canada affiliated
+YWCA of CANADA affiliated

 1896

-YWCA of Italy affiliated
+YWCA of ITALY affiliated

 1897

-YWCA of India, Burma and Ceylon affiliated
+YWCA of INDIA, BURMA, and CEYLON affiliated

 1898

-YWCA of Germany affiliated
+YWCA of GERMANY affiliated

 1900

-YWCA of France affiliated
+YWCA of FRANCE affiliated

 1902

-YWCA of Denmark and
+YWCA of DENMARK and FINLAND affiliated

 1904

-YWCA of Hungary affiliated
+YWCA of HUNGARY affiliated

 1906

-YWCA of Penang
+YWCA of CHINA affiliated

 FAQ

 You can donate any amount that you feel comfortable with—every contribution, big or small, makes a difference!
 Whether it’s a one-time gift or a recurring donation, your support helps sustain our programs, hostel, and kindergarten, empowering women and children in need.
 No amount is too small to create an impact.
+If you'd like to discuss specific giving options, feel free to contact us!

 You can donate by contacting the Penang YWCA office directly.
 Our team will be happy to guide you on the available donation methods and how your contribution can make a difference.
+For more details, please reach out to us at:

-Yes, YWCA is a registered non-governmental organization (NGO) committed to empowering women and children through education, shelter, and community support programs.
+Yes, YWCA Penang is a registered non-governmental organization (NGO) committed to empowering women and children through education, shelter, and community support programs.
 Our work is made possible through the generosity of donors and volunteers who share our vision of creating a better future for those in need.

 Yes, you are welcome to visit YWCA!
-If you are interested in renting our hall or premises for events, meetings, or other activities, please contact our office for availability, rates, and booking details.
+If you are interested in renting our rooms, hall or premises for events, meetings, or other activities, please contact our office for availability, rates, and booking details.